Skip to Main Content

 Remove Excess Moisture

-If moisture develops inside the home from a leak, open window, or other reason, it’s important to dry any wet areas, including carpets, walls, and furnishings – immediately.
 To reduce the chance of water leaking into your home, clean gutters and direct the flow of water away from exterior walls before the spring or summer rainy season.
 Get your home, including its foundation, inspected regularly for cracks, which can allow water into the home.
 If you use sprinklers to water plants and lawns, make sure they are not striking exterior walls directly or causing pooling water near the home, which could leak indoors.

 Other Indoor Tips

 There are many other ways you can help reduce mold growth indoors.
-Remove carpet from bathrooms and unfinished basements.
-Run fans to create air circulation in all rooms of the house, especially ones that are underused like basements, guest rooms, or storage areas.
+Remove carpet from bathrooms and unfinished areas.
+Run fans to create air circulation in all rooms of the house, especially ones that are underused like guest rooms or storage areas.
 Don’t overwater indoor plants and clean air vents.
 Replace air filters regularly to reduce the spread of mold through the air.
 Cover pipes with insulation to reduce water pooling outside the pipes in the summer months.
 Clean all bathrooms regularly and remove all standing water, including inside showers and bathtubs.
 Keeping a clean kitchen, including removing perishable items from your refrigerator and cabinets, is also a good way to reduce mold growth.

 Mold Removal